vikingdata/articles/linux/vm/DOING/Multiple_linux_VirtualBox.md

         * select the first adapter
         * Change "attached to" to "bridged adapter.
 This will make so the host and and all instanced can see each other.

-* Install cygwin and make ssh key.
+* Install cygwin with SSH and make ssh key.
 We will use this later.
     *  ssh-keygen -t rsa -N ''
     * TODO: more on installing cygwin